Buying property with other people

 If your circumstances change and you can afford the repayments on your own, you can remortgage and release your parents from the joint mortgage.

-Our mortgage calculator can help you work out how much you can afford to borrow.
-You can then complete an Agreement in Principle (AiP) to find out whether we’d be able to lend the amount you need – without affecting your credit score.
+Work out how much you could afford to borrow with our mortgage calculators and see what your monthly payments might be.
+Then complete an Agreement in Principle (AiP) to find out whether we’d be able to lend the amount you need – without affecting your credit score.
 If we can, the next step is to make an appointment with an adviser to apply for a mortgage.

 More ways to buy your home